 How are Colombian Emeralds Treated?

 Albeit highly rare, untreated emeralds of exceptional color, clarity and overall quality do exist.
 Emeralds that possess a natural green radiance and are free from oiling are considered the highest quality and can command much higher prices because of their rarity and beauty.
 The stunning no oil emerald seen above is an example of the incredible color and clarity possible through natural means alone.

-Jewelry With Colombian EmeraldsJewelers who use Colombian emeralds are careful to emphasize the unique color of these amazing gemstones through the use of different metals and accent gemstones.
+Jewelry With Colombian EmeraldsJewelers who use Colombian emeralds are careful to emphasize the unique green color of these amazing gemstones through the use of different metals and accent gemstones.

-to your collection, M.S.
-Rau offers a unique selection of fine jewelry
+If you’re ready to add a piece of exceptional natural emerald jewelry to your collection, M.S.
+Rau offers a unique selection of fine jewelry perfect for any occasion.